There are five basic steps to start guiding.

 In general, the best practice is to get a good calibration within

-about +/- 20 degrees of the celestrial equator and high enough in the
+about +/- 20 degrees of the celestial equator and high enough in the

 sky to avoid major seeing (turbulence) problems.
-Since PHD2 has
+If you chose

-restore calibration' option in the Guiding tab of the Advanced Dialog
+option in the Guiding tab of the Advanced Settings dialog, you can simply

 gear, choose a guide star, then begin guiding immediately.